 Changing the logo in the Joomla default template

-One of the very first things we all do in a new Joomla installation is change the default Joomla logo.
+One of the very first things we all do in a new Joomla installation is to change the default Joomla logo.
 When you are still a Joomla beginner, this might be a bit of frustrating task, especially when you still have no idea what templates are, and how to go about changing them.
-Well this tip tries to make things easier :)
+Well, this tip tries to make things easier :)

 There you'll find a Logo option.
 Click on the "Select" button, and choose your logo image file to display, or upload a new image to use as your logo.

 The logo is defined as part of the rhuk_milkyway template.
 It is defined in the template.css file.
 To change it you need to do the following.

 1. Using FTP software upload your new logo to /templates/rhuk_milkyway/images.
 Let's say the name of the new logo is logo-default.png.
 We have now made the logo available to the template.

 2. You now need to edit the reference to the logo file.
 This is done as follows.
 Edit the template.css file found in /templates/rhuk_milkyway/css/templates.css.
 Find the following CSS entry: div#logo, and there should be a reference to the logo: mw_joomla_logo.png.
 The full CSS entry is: